Transmission Fluid Basics for Car Owners

 It is important to get this work done as not doing so can force an owner to have to replace the transmission itself.
 There is no reason to skimp on this relatively affordable service requirement.
 Replacing a transmission is much more expensive for a car owner.

 When Does Transmission Fluid Need to Be Changed?

 Service providers suggest reviewing the service intervals as recommended by the manufacturer.
 There is quite a range when it comes to intervals for changing transmission fluid.
 For some vehicles, fluid may need to be changed every 30,000 miles.
 There are new vehicles with automatic gearboxes wherein the fluid does not need to be changed at all.
 Owners should check the owner’s manual for more information and maintain records of any services performed.

 Should Owners Have the Fluid Drained or Flushed?

 Transmission fluid is required for cooling and lubrication in a vehicle.
-Owners can expect the fluid to become contaminated from miniscule particles from components in the transmission.
-Owners should allow a mechanic to remove this fluid from the vehicle to maintain a healthy transmission and reduce the potential for damage from dirty fluid.
+Owners can expect the fluid to become contaminated from minuscule particles from components in the transmission.
+Owners should allow a mechanic to remove this fluid from the vehicle to maintain a healthy transmission and reduce the potential for damage from the dirty fluid.

 Draining a car or truck’s transmission is less likely to dislodge particles and sludge.
 On the other hand, power-flushing may result in such an issue in cars with high-mileage.
 The problem that can result is that clogs can form in a vehicle after the addition of clean fluid.
-It is best for car owners to learn more about their particular vehicle and when to flush or drain a transmission for best results.
+It is best for car owners to learn more about their particular vehicle and when to flush or drain a transmission for the best results.

 What Are Signs that It Is Time to Change Transmission Fluid?